 3. Vocal music includes many types of singing.
 Give examples in written and oral presentations.
 What specific people have made this type of music popular?

-NOTE www.myvocabulary.com offers more than 465 word lists.
-To see Music, Sounds, Fine Arts word lists, please go to the home page for word games, interactive worksheets, word puzzles and themed content.
-2500 pages of free content at www.myvocabulary.com are available only online.
-There are no fees.
+NOTE www.myvocabulary.com offers more than 590 word lists.
+To see Music, Sounds, Fine Arts word lists, please go to the home page for word games, interactive worksheets, word puzzles and themed content that align with Common Core Standards.
+2500 pages of free content without ads, registration or fees.